Picovoice/picovoice/README.md

 #### Low-Level API

-[Picovoice](/sdk/flutter/lib/picovoice.dart) provides low-level access to the Picovoice platform for those who want to incorporate it into a already existing audio processing pipeline.
+[Picovoice](/sdk/flutter/lib/picovoice.dart) provides low-level access to the Picovoice platform for those who want to incorporate it into an already existing audio processing pipeline.

-`Picovoice` is created by passing a a Porcupine keyword file and Rhino context file to the `create` static constructor.
+`Picovoice` is created by passing a Porcupine keyword file and Rhino context file to the `create` static constructor.
 Sensitivity, model files and requireEndpoint are optional.

 ```dart
 import 'package:picovoice/picovoice_manager.dart';